michael-sumner/go-make-things/content/career-guide.md

 ---
-title: "Learn how to stay relevant, hack the hiring process, and make more money as an in house developer."
+title: "Learn how to stay relevant, hack the hiring process, and make more money as a web developer."
 date: 2018-01-11T16:03:33-05:00
 draft: false
 ---